-The budget should reflect an eleven (11) month period.
+The budget should reflect a six (6) month period.
 Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted for in the grant must be for services that will occur during the eleven (11) month grant period.
+Salaries and other expenditures budgeted for in the grant must be for services that will occur during the six (6) month grant period.
+The applicant must confirm that these funds are not being spent on Medicaid-billable services, specify how start-up activities will facilitate the provision of Medicaid-billable services, and provide a timeline for achieving sustainability.